 BE CAREFUL – fluorescent tubes are classified as hazardous waste due their mercury content.

+All types of electrical equipment belongs to this fraction.
 When disposing of electronic equipment that contain information (e.g. hard drives, USB-devices, memory cards, cell phones) it is necessary to delete all data.
 Contact your departments IT-support for help.

 - Microwave ovens